30 Incredible Things to Do in Taitung, Southeastern Taiwan

 In Yanping township north of Taitung city, near Luye, the Bunun Leisure Farm (布農部落休閒農場) is a leisure farm run by members of the Bunun aboriginal tribe.

-The grounds include a café, restaurant, organic farms, cultural displays, and gorgeous scenery, but the highlight is the dance performances.
+The grounds include a café, restaurant, organic farms, cultural displays, and gorgeous scenery, but the highlights are the activities and dance performances.
 These take place twice a day, and only if there are enough people, so it’s better to come on the weekend and call first to confirm (their English may be limited).
 There are also cabins on site if you want to spend the night.

 Cycling in Guanshan